geotools/geotools/docs/user/library/metadata/internal/collections.rst

-  The following collections ask you to indicate the element type during creation - and will check that new elements are of the required type as you add them to the colleciton.
+  The following collections ask you to indicate the element type during creation - and will check that new elements are of the required type as you add them to the collection.

   * CheckedArrayList
   * CheckedCollection